RatchagreeA/002_random-quote/README.md

 # Random Quote Machine

 ## Overview
-Random Quote Machine is a web application that generates quotes and allows users to post them on Twitter.
+Random Quote Machine is a web app that generates quotes and allows users to post them on Twitter.

 ## Built With
 - Programming languages: